mavryk-network/mavryk-protocol/docs/nairobi/rpc.rst

     <button class="tablinks" onclick="showTab(this, 'GET_..--block_id--context--delegates--pkh--delegated_balanceoutput.bin', 'GET_..--block_id--context--delegates--pkh--delegated_balance')">Binary output</button>
     </div><div id="GET_..--block_id--context--delegates--pkh--delegated_balancedescr" class="GET_..--block_id--context--delegates--pkh--delegated_balance tabcontent">
             <p>
-            Returns the sum (in mutez) of all balances of all the contracts that delegate to a given delegate.
+            Returns the sum (in mumav) of all balances of all the contracts that delegate to a given delegate.
 This excludes the delegate's own balance, its frozen deposits and its frozen bonds.</p>
             </div>
   <div id="GET_..--block_id--context--delegates--pkh--delegated_balanceoutput.json" class="GET_..--block_id--context--delegates--pkh--delegated_balance tabcontent">
     <pre>